 In my opinion, combining incomes can be a good way for you and your spouse to interlock your values and attack problems together.
 If you go to pre-marriage counseling, many counselors will assign you and your spouse-to-be an assignment to create a budget together.
-This forces you to work alongside one another and to determine what is necessary for your home and what is not.
-If you see that you have disagreements or differing perspectives on various issues it is a good time to sort those issues out before you get married.
+This forces you to work alongside one another and determine what is necessary for your home and what is not.
+If you have disagreements or differing perspectives on various issues, it is an excellent time to sort those issues out before you get married.

-Think about all the “little” issues that combining finances and budgeting will force you to work with your spouse on.
-Subjects like giving to charity, weekly grocery trips, saving money for retirement, saving money for kids’ college tuition and many other areas of life are all important ones for you and your spouse to be able to work together on.
-If you do not combine incomes and instead operate off of separate balance sheets you may never get on the same page when it comes to these subjects.
+Think about all the "little" issues that combining finances and budgeting will force you to work with your spouse.
+Subjects like giving to charity, weekly grocery trips, saving money for retirement, saving money for kids' college tuition, and many other areas of life are all important ones for you and your spouse to be able to work together on.
+If you do not combine incomes and instead operate off separate balance sheets, you may never get on the same page regarding these subjects.

 What about the faith of your children?
 What says does your new spouse have?

-If you are coming into a marriage with children from a prior relationship, you need to be sure that you and your new spouse are on the same page when it comes to religious practices.
-It is important that you be respectful of any differences that may exist.
-This is a subject that can be incredibly difficult for many people to discuss, especially when it comes to your children.
+If you are coming into a marriage with children from a prior relationship, you need to be sure that you and your new spouse are on the same page regarding religious practices.
+You must be respectful of any differences that may exist.
+This is a subject that can be incredibly difficult for many people to discuss, especially for your children.

 You have the right to direct the religious upbringing of your children to whatever extent you are allowed under your final decree of divorce.
-Most of the time, you will be allowed to expose the children to your religious beliefs when they are with you, and your ex-spouse can do the same when they are with him or her.
+Most of the time, you will be allowed to expose the children to your religious beliefs when they are with you, and your ex-spouse can do the same when they are with them.

 Will you be required to support your spouse?

-The law in Texas is that you and your spouse must support one another during the course of your marriage.
-If you do not meet this responsibility then you can be held responsible by any other person or entity who has to then provide food, clothing, and shelter to your spouse.
+The law in Texas is that you and your spouse must support one another during your marriage.
+If you do not meet this responsibility, you can be held responsible by any other person or entity who has to provide food, clothing, and shelter to your spouse.

 What sort of property rights exist for married persons in Texas?

-Your family home, other real estate, vehicles, cash from bank accounts, investments, furniture, etc. all qualify as potential community property when it comes to your marriage.
-Like I mentioned in the paragraph previous to this one, your debts are also shared to an extent.
-It does not matter if you individually or your spouse individually purchased the real estate or the refrigerator.
-If it was purchased during the marriage then it is presumed to be community property.
+Your family home, other real estate, vehicles, cash from bank accounts, investments, furniture, etc., all qualify as potential community property when it comes to your marriage.
+As I mentioned in the paragraph before, your debts are also shared to an extent.
+It does not matter if you individually or your spouse separately purchased the real estate or the refrigerator.
+If it was purchased during the marriage, it is presumed to be community property.

 What about income- is that community property as well?

 Most marriages in Texas see two spouses working and earning an income.
 Once the money comes home, it does not matter if those incomes are not deposited into the same account.
-Again, many people have a preconceived notion that as long as you and your spouse never share a bank account that your money is yours and his money is his.
+Again, many people have a preconceived notion that as long as you and your spouse never share a bank account, your money is yours, and his money is his.
 That is not the case.
-With this in mind, you may as well combine finances and bank accounts to be able to work together on your finances.
+With this in mind, you may as well combine finances and bank accounts to work together on your finances.

 Questions about marriage or second marriage?
 Contact the Law Office of Bryan Fagan

-If you are entering into a second marriage it is likely that you have some questions about how your prior relationships can impact your current one.
-The attorneys and staff with the Law Office of Bryan Fagan under the problems that can arise in second and third marriages and we stand ready to assist you by answering questions about these subjects.
+If you enter into a second marriage, you likely have some questions about how your prior relationships can impact your current one.
+The attorneys and staff with the Law Office of Bryan Fagan under the problems that can arise in second and third marriages, and we stand ready to assist you by answering questions about these subjects.

 Our office offers free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to ask questions and receive honest feedback about your particular circumstances.
-To arrange a consultation with one of our licensed family law attorneys please do not hesitate to contact our office today.
+These consultations are an excellent opportunity to ask questions and receive honest feedback about your particular circumstances.
+To arrange a consultation with one of our licensed family law attorneys, please do not hesitate to contact our office today.
 We appreciate your consideration and look forward to the opportunity to meet with you and your family.